irynap24/React-Books-V2/README.md

+Important to note - the API takes a little while to load, please give it time :)

 Book Haven
 A simple React web application that allows users to search for books from the Open Library API, view details about them, and add/remove books from a personal reading list.